 |fast adaption||lack of adaption|

-The α-motor neurons are connected with the Renshaw cells via afferent nerve pathways, which inhibits the activity of the motor neurons through a feedback inhibition.
+The α-motor neurons are connected with the Renshaw cells via afferent nerve pathways that inhibit motor neuron activity through a feedback inhibition.

-Motor nerve fibers have a different number of branches in different muscles, depending on how precise the muscle is working.
-Each axon of a motor anterior horn cell forms together with the muscle fibers it supplies a so-called motor unit: therefore, the muscle fibers supplied by one axon contract all at once.
+Motor nerve fibers have a different number of branches in different muscles; depending on how precisely the muscle is working.
+Each axon of a motor anterior horn cell forms together with the muscle fibers it supplies, a so-called motor unit: therefore, the muscle fibers supplied by one axon contract all at once.

-The area in which the transmission of the stimulation from the nerve to the muscle takes place is called the motor endplate (or motor nerve terminal).
+The area where stimulus transmission occurs from nerve ending to the muscle is called the motor endplate (or motor nerve terminal).
 The endings of the nerve branches do not have any myelin sheaths and the muscle fibers are a bit elevated.
-The motor endplate is a special synapse – excitation is transferred by the chemical messenger substance acetylcholine.
+The motor endplate is a special synapse in that the excitation is transferred by the chemical messenger substance called acetylcholine.

 How does the transmission of the excitation at the motor endplate work?

 The arriving action potential results in a presynaptic opening of calcium channels, whereby vesicles containing acetylcholine are released into the synaptic gap.
 The vesicles release their content through exocytosis, and the acetylcholine binds to the receptors in the postsynaptic membrane, which thereupon open their ion channels.
 Because of the influx of the ions, muscle cells depolarize – the result is a contraction of the muscle.